How to Take Professional Headshots: Lighting, Posing, and Direction

 Learn It Hands-On

-At Alberta Film School's Perfect Headshot Workshop [blocked], you'll learn studio lighting setups, posing techniques, and how to direct subjects — then photograph real people all day.
+At Alberta Film School's Perfect Headshot Workshop, you'll learn studio lighting setups, posing techniques, and how to direct subjects — then photograph real people all day.
 AFS provides all studio lighting and equipment.